admin-cf-1/cardano-coin-selection/information/specification.md

     is the [remaining UTxO set](#remaining-utxo-set).

-    Represents the UTxO entries that were _not selected_ by the coin selection algorithm.

   * **UTxO<sub>_selected_</sub>**

     is the value of the _inputs_ field of the [coin selection](#coin-selection) result.

-    Represents the UTxO entries that were _selected_ by the coin selection algorithm.

 ## Cardinality Rules